TaylorPrewitt/Projects/README.md

 Find top features for medical professionals to use in a clinical setting to identify fetal health by creating a multiclass model trained on fetal cardiotocogram results.

 ### Falling_Sky
 Query the NASA API to gather information available about Near Earth Objects (NEO) and then calculate details about a potential impact with Earth.
+Organize the details and supplementary information into a data package for a UI display.

+### RecreationFinder
+Serving as the foundation for an app.
+With a user supplied address (ex: "257 E Center Street Moab UT") find the nearest national park.
+* Collect national park information by querying the NPS API
+* Find the nearest park via the Haversine formula
+* Prepare a data package for a UI
+* Create a mock UI output of script